stackxyz/stackeye/README.md

 Author
 ------------------------------

-Please feel free to drop a mail to sachinjain024@gmail.com in case you find any issues.
+Please feel free to drop an email to sachinjain024 [at] gmail [dot] com in case you find any issues.

 License